 Keeping livestock is different than keeping traditional pets, and there can be a steep learning curve.
 For the first time you need to be worried about disease, parasites, extreme heat & cold, and of course predators.
 Add to that livestock that are excellent at hiding illness or injury until they are right at death’s door, the difficulty of finding a farm vet in the suburbs, and the cost of treating dozens and dozens of animals and the death toll can keep rising.

 This is possibly the most difficult part of homesteading, and the part that no one wants to talk about.
 But I think it’s something that is important to prepare yourself for when you start to add animals to your farm.
-As I write this, we have lost four hens in the past month, a very tragic record for our little farm.
-Three were taken by hawks and the other one we think had a reproductive system defect that proved fatal.

 Livestock vs Pets

 When my dog needed $1800 knee surgery, there wasn’t a question in mind.
 We were doing it, even though we had to finance it.
-She wasn’t going to die if we didn’t do it, but it was really effecting her quality of life and that was enough for me.
-One of our ducks has a birth defect that effects her legs.
+She wasn’t going to die if we didn’t do it, but it was really affecting her quality of life and that was enough for me.
+One of our ducks has a birth defect that affects her legs.
 She can’t walk very well.
 She can manage but she can’t keep up with the other ducks.
 She doesn’t seem to be in pain, so we have let it go.
 If it gets to the point where she is in pain, we will have to put her down.
 There might be a surgery that could fix it, but I would not spend $1800 to fix it.

-To me this illustrates the difference between livestock & pets.
+To me this illustrates the difference between livestock and pets.
 Pets are members of the family.
 Livestock are loved and cared for, I give them a good life while they are here, their lives are respected.
 I give them everything I can within reason.
 It’s a difference that is hard to put into words, and I would have thought it was heartless before I became a backyard farmer.
 Perhaps it is a difference that had to evolve to help me deal with their deaths, a way to protect my heart a little bit.

 Ah the great Circle of Life.
 It sounds so magical and natural when it’s sung about by animated Disney characters.
 It’s not so magical when it comes to your farm.
 You can take all the right steps, make all the right moves, but there is no way to 100% keep your outdoor animals safe.
 If a predator is hungry enough, it will find a way.
-In our case, this month a hawk has been picking off our bantams one by one.

 Chickens, rabbits and most other “traditional” livestock animals are used to being at the bottom of the food chain.
 They have been prey for so long, they have evolved to be strong in the face of illness.
 To show weakness leaves them as an easy target for predators.
 Because of this, unless you are really observant, you will likely not realize your animal is sick until it is too late.
 To complicate this aspect of raising livestock, farm vets can be hard to come by.
-The cost can also be prohibitive, especially when your animal is in the late stages of a disease and often unable to be saved, or if you have a disease that is effecting dozens of animals.
+The cost can also be prohibitive, especially when your animal is in the late stages of a disease and often unable to be saved, or if you have a disease that is affecting dozens of animals.

 The first hen we lost was such a shock.
 She was fine one day, the next day she was lethargic, and the day after she passed away in our arms.
 We felt helpless and like we let her down.
 I felt like a farming failure.
 Looking back, I’m still not sure what caused it (mostly because I didn’t know what to look for).
 We all cried and had a mini funeral as we buried her in the backyard.
 As the years have gone by, we have gotten better at spotting illness early.
 Click here to lean about giving a chicken a check up We have been lucky to have only lost a few hens to illness or injury, and for the most part, the ones we lost we at least feel like we did all we could.